seay28/datasharingframework.github.io/docs/src/v1.3.0/maintain/upgrade-from-1.md

 :::

 ::: warning Update to DSF 1.2.0 first
-It is important to migrate to DSF 1.2.0 first using [these instructions](/v1.2.0/maintain/upgrade-from-1).
+It is important to migrate to [DSF 1.2.0 first](/v1.2.0/maintain/upgrade-from-1).
 :::